-I played along.
-Always the good girl.
-I played the lesbian as he sat sipping Johnnie Walker from the corner of the room and giving Alexia and I orders.
-My first thought was, ‘If only I can get through this, I can get home.
+Through guilt and shame I played along.
+Always the obedient girl, always the good girl.
+I played the lesbian as he sat sipping Johnnie Walker from the corner of the room and giving Louisa and I orders.
+My only thought was, ‘If I can get through this, I can get home.
 I never have to go out again.’

 And then, hidden from reality under a three layers of champagne and everything seemed highly surreal.
-I could have been in a movie and disassociation was really quite a nice way to cope with it.
+I could have been in a movie and disassociation from such a forced sexual encounter was really quite a nice way to cope with it.
 Now starring in Boogie Nights.

 With that, they took me home and confiscated my passport, which I happened to be carrying in my bum bag (it was the 80s, okay?).
 All I could think was,